Sabari-2005/Exp-1-/README.md

 2.Selecting the Diagram Type

-3.Create 6 Types of Diagrams:
+3.Create 6 Types of Diagrams Based on The Topic:

 i) Usecase Diagram